Individual Course Withdrawals

 - A student who has been dismissed from the College for academic or disciplinary reasons is not eligible.

 - A leave of absence may be approved for a maximum of two consecutive semesters only.
 If the student does not return after two semesters, he/she will be considered withdrawn and must follow the “Returning to Becker following a Withdrawal” policy below.

-- For a leave of absence granted prior to the 12th week of a semester, no semester grades will be recorded on the student’s transcript but will appear as withdrawn courses;
+- For a leave of absence granted prior to the 12th week of a semester, no semester grades will be recorded on the student’s transcript but will appear as withdrawn from courses.

 - Individual programs may impose additional stipulations.

 - Students seeking to return to the College following a leave of absence must contact the Executive Director of Student Support Services to be reinstated.

 Medical Leave of Absence (MLOA)